dukecon/dukecon_html5/README.md

 ### Run them with Karma
 1. Download and install nodejs from https://nodejs.org/
-2. Install the required modules: npm install -g karma karma-coverage karma-jasmine karma-chrome-launcher --save-dev
+2. Install the required modules: npm install -g karma karma-coverage karma-jasmine karma-chrome-launcher jasmine-core --save-dev
 3. Navigate to the test directory and start the execution: karma start karma.conf.js